New Student Checklist

 - Once you have uploaded your picture, you can ask for your Dawson Student ID card to be printed

 starting 3 weeks after the semester has begun by going to the printshop in room 2E.01.

 - For more information, click here!

-- Starting the 2nd week of August, you can rent a locker for the academic year via the My Dawson Portal (Omnivox).
+- You can rent a locker for the academic year via the My Dawson Portal (Omnivox).
 Click on “Lockers” under the heading “My Omnivox Services”, located on the left side of your screen.

 - Please note there is a mandatory, non-refundable $10.00 locker administration fee per person.
 It must be paid online when reserving your locker using a credit card.

 - You must select your required books & manuals through the online Bookstore Course List prior to coming to the Bookstore.
 To reserve or purchase items: go to the My Dawson Portal (Omnivox) and click on “Bookstore Course List” under the heading “My College Services”.
 You will be able to review and select your items and when available purchase eBook versions directly online.

 - Once your request is submitted, you will be prompted to make a bookstore appointment or you can do so later via the My Dawson Portal (Omnivox) by clicking on “Bookstore Appointment” under the heading “My College Services”.
 Bookstore appointments occur only during the first 3 weeks of the semester, after which we accept walk-ins.
 When you come to pick-up your book order, have a printed copy of your order and your Dawson Student ID card or number readily available.